Sology/maily_herald/README.md

 **Contexts**

-Maily Contexts are abstraction layer for accessing collections of Entities and their attributes.
+Maily Contexts are abstraction layer for accessing collections of entities and their attributes.

 There are three main things that Contexts do:

-* They define sets of Entities via Rails scopes (ie. `User.activated` meaning all application users that activated their accounts).
+* They define sets of entities via Rails scopes (i.e. `User.activated` meaning all application users that activated their accounts).
-* They specify destination email addresses for Entities (ie. you define that `User#email` method returns email address or specify a custom proc that does that).
+* They specify destination email addresses for entities (i.e. you can define that `User#email` method returns email address or specify a custom proc that does that).
-* They specify additional Entity attributes that can be used inside Mailing templates, conditions etc (basically - attributes accessible via Liquid).
+* They specify additional entity attributes that can be used inside Mailing templates, conditions etc. (basically - attributes accessible via Liquid).

 **Lists and Subscriptions**

-Lists are sets of Entities that receive certain mailings.
+Lists are sets of entities that receive certain mailings.
 Entities are added to Lists by creating Subscriptions.
-It is entirely up to you how you manage Subscriptions in application.
+It is entirely up to you how you manage subscriptions in application.
 Typically, you put some checkbox in user's profile page that subscribes and unsubscribes them from mailing lists.

 Each Subscription has it's unique token allowing users to be provided with one click opt-out link.